by Richard Keyt, Arizona LLC attorney

 Deliver Affidavit of Publication to the ACC yes no

-Extra service: obtain EIN $75 but you should not pay us for this because my LLC Quick Start Guide explains how to get the EIN online at www.irs.gov in 5 - 10 minutes $49
+Extra service: obtain EIN $75 but you should not pay us for this because our LLC Operations Manual explains how to get the EIN online at www.irs.gov in 5 - 10 minutes $49

 My table excludes several additional items LegalZoom offers that I call “fluff” and that are not related to forming an LLC such as legal forms (which we also provide) and free attorney phone calls (which we also provide).